 • Assignments

-• Assignment 1
+• Assignment 1 [title/topic]

-• Assignment 2
+• Assignment 2 [title/topic]

-This folder structure would be organized by class, and, within each class, you’d set up subfolders for your notes, assignments, background docs, and whatever else you need to save that’s related to that class.
+This folder structure would be organized by class, and, within each class, you’d set up subfolders for your notes, assignments, background documents, and whatever else you need to save that’s related to that class.

 Be careful not to get too deep with your folder and subfolder structure.
 Think about each folder like a door.
 How many doors do you want to have to open to get to a file?
-Don’t create a subfolder until you have more than eight or 10 files in a folder, or until the number of files in a folder exceeds the number you can manage easily.
+Don’t create a subfolder until you have more than 8 or 10 files in a folder, or until the number of files in a folder exceeds the number you can manage easily.

 You could also use a date-based folder structure, especially if you work on time-driven projects like data analysis, where the hierarchy follows year >> month >> day/date formats.